boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       error codes that can be returned by this DNS resolver.
 A value can be an individual EDE or a range of EDEs.
 Range values MUST be identified by "-".
 When multiple non-contiguous values are present, these values MUST be comma-separated.

       Returned EDEs (e.g., Blocked (15), Censored (16), and Filtered (17)) indicate whether the DNS resolver is configured to reveal the reason why a query was filtered/blocked, when such event happens.
 If the resolver's capabilities are updated to include new similar error codes, the resolver can terminate the TLS session, prompting the client to initiate a new TLS connection and retrieve the resolver information again.
 This allows the client to become aware of the resolver's updated capabilities.
+Alternatively, if the client receives an EDE for a DNS request that does not match the error codes in exterr, the client can query the resolver again to learn about the updated resolver's capabilities to return new error codes.
+If a mis-match still exists, the client can identify that the resolver information is inaccurate and discard it.

       This is an optional attribute.